JerryI/wljs-docs/docs/frontend/Tutorial/Input elements.md

 ![File](imgs/groups1.png)

-On each update it generates the data fro the handler function in a form
+On each update it generates the data for the handler function in a form

 ```mathematica
 <|"left"->5, "right"->7|>